 The initial estimates of the model showed that 12% of the annual childhood asthma cases would be attributable to traffic-related air pollution.
 However, the team knew the model was underestimating the traffic-related fraction of air pollution.
 After adjusting the results using actual measurements of air pollutants, it showed that up to 24% of the annual cases could be attributable to traffic-related air pollution.

 Professor Nieuwenhuijsen said: “There is very little research that explores the impact of different exposure assessments.
 Cases of childhood asthma have been steadily increasing since the 1950s.
-Future progress with childhood asthma requires a focus beyond controlling and treating the disease toward asthma prevention starting with reducing traffic-related air pollution.”
+Future progress with childhood asthma requires a focus beyond controlling and treating the disease toward asthma prevention, starting with reducing traffic-related air pollution.”

-Their study, published today in Environment International.
+Their study was published today in Environment International.